 A very different experience from a hotel, staying in a mountain Rifugio is one for the bucket list.
 This is especially if you are wanting to enjoy some proper hiking.
 There are many to choose from and some, like this one, will mean you can be one of the first to get to popular viewpoints like Seceda.
 You’ll have the place to yourself while everyone else is forced to wait for the first gondola at the foot of the mountain!
 Offering a comfy night’s sleep and a home-cooked meal, these places can be truly cut off from the outside world.
 A night’s stay at Rifugio Firenze, with meals, costs about £70.

 Seehof Nature Retreat

 If you are looking to appreciate the calm and stillness of this area and really escape from day to day life, Seehof is an oasis resort that has been designed to help you switch off.
 Surrounded by pines, a lake and apple trees, it definitely gives new meaning to the phrase a ‘breath of fresh air’.
 Is there a better spot to enjoy some yoga after a day exploring the area?
 Probably not.
 Prices for rooms start from around £100.
-See more photos here.
+See more photos from our stay here.

 If you have any more questions about a trip to the Dolomites or would like to ask anything we haven’t covered, please let us know in the comments below or feel free to message us directly.